BIRDSgroup/Demixer/README.md

 ## Usage

 ### Running Demixer on a set of samples using .vcf input
-Demixer takes a .vcf file as input and processes it to generate the Sample-SNP matrix.
+Demixer takes a .vcf/.vcf.gz file as input and processes it to generate the Sample-SNP matrix.
 For preprocessing, the below command has to be run.
 It takes 4 input parameters.
 - input_.vcf_file (multisample .vcf file)
 - output_folder (the folder name in which the intermediate files are to be saved)
 - db_name (the reference database name: tbprof, quanttb or covid)